 |

-Book Review: CONFESSIONS OF A SOCIOPATH, A Life Spent Hiding In Plain Sight.
+NYT Book Review: CONFESSIONS OF A SOCIOPATH, A Life Spent Hiding In Plain Sight.
 June, 2013

 |